This brief tutorial will show you how to make the scroll bars wider or more narrow in all Windows programs.

 - You’ll be taken back to the Appearance tab of the Display Properties.
 On this screen, click the Apply button.
 After a few moments, your scroll bars will take on their new size.

-- Below is a screenshot of an enlarged scroll bar (30px instead of 17px).
+- Below is a screenshot of what happens when I enlarge the scrollbars in Vista (30px instead of 17px).

 - And here’s a screenshot of a scrollbar that I’ve decreased in size – down to 4px.